neduard/axiomofchoice/posts/2020-12-01-draft-what-are-we-1.md

 - DNA
 - cultural stories, myths, legends, fables, proverbs
+- cultural behaviours, how we were brought up, ways of being
 - textbooks
-- lessons transmited orally
+- lessons transmitted orally
-- our neural conexions that make up our memory
+- our neural connections that make up our memory

-**Observe therefore, how we are the physical manifestation of the spirit**
+**Observe therefore, how we are the physical manifestation of spirit**

 <iframe width="560" height="315"
   src="https://www.youtube-nocookie.com/embed/JQVmkDUkZT4"